rustyworks/ouroboros/README.md

 - Check if it has any phone number or link

 ### Milestone
-- Rewrite using OOP version
+- ~~Rewrite using OOP version~~ [Done]
-- Experimenting with matlab version (If this version is better, then use matlab instead)
+- Experimenting using other OCR
+- Reinforcement learning for character recognition
 - Create API to get video from s3
 - Create web user interface using Django, to checking video manually using upload